-47 Lorigan v R [2012] NZCA 264 at [22].
+46 Lorigan v R [2012] NZCA 264 at [22].

-The Search and Surveillance Act 2012 strikes a balance between the competing rights discussed above.
 Therefore, the procedural rules contained in Part 4 of that Act should generally be the starting point for those intending to create new search powers.
 Part 4 is discussed in more detail at 21.4.
 Legal advisers and the Ministry of Justice (who play an important "gate keeping" role in respect of search powers) should be consulted to ensure that any proposed departures from the Act are justified.